Alf Grey: Career

 The replay was Grey's final domestic match.
 United won this game easily 4–0, the last goal an Arnold Mühren penalty.
-He had one more game at international level in June 1983 - a friendly in Basle between Switzerland and Brazil, which was won by the visitors by 2–1.
+He had one more game at international level in June 1983 - a friendly in Basel between Switzerland and Brazil, which was won by the visitors by 2–1.

 After an active career which lasted 23 years Grey went on to become a referee assessor on the Football League.
 In 1990, he was appointed as Delegate on the Premier League and in 1996 a UEFA Delegate.

 He retired from UEFA on 31 July 2004.

-Total length of service - 44 years and 4 months.
+His total length of service was 44 years and 4 months.

 Grey is now actively involved with Gorleston Football Club (local town team in The Premier Division of the Eastern Counties League) as an Honorary Vice President.